XTB free stock offer – Pick a free share!

 What you need to know about XTB

-Founded in 2004, XTB is a European investing brokerage based in Poland and it’s one of the largest exchange-listed brokers in the world.
-XTB is an extremely cheap platform, with no cost to open and hold an account, and there’s no commission to pay on buying and selling stocks (up to a monthly turnover of €100,000 and after that there’s a 0.2% commission with a £10 min.).
+Founded in 2004, XTB is a European investing brokerage based in Poland and it’s one of the largest publicly listed brokers in the world.
+XTB is an extremely cheap platform, with no fee to open and hold an account, and zero commission to pay on buying and selling stocks (up to a monthly turnover of €100,000 and after that there’s a 0.2% commission with a £10 min.).

-One important thing to note is that each trade requires a minimum of £10, so you’ll need to buy or sell at least that amount of stock per trade.
+One important thing to note is that each trade requires a minimum of £10, so you’ll need to buy or sell at least that amount per trade.

 This platform is ideal for users with some investing or trading experience who want a simple, practical app for buying and selling investments.